PRIVATE PARANORMAL INVESTIGATORS

-So from Psychology to what we do, Para-Psychology, and the buzz word on the street recently banded around by non-believers and skeptics to dismiss evidence is 'PAREDOILA', it's one word they use far to quickly thats quick to debunk and discredit photographic evidence from Paranormal Investigators,the word is almost used as a ridicule and in one word they can Poo Poo your evidence after a quick glance without actually studying what you have photographed.
+So from Psychology to what we do, Para-Psychology, and the buzz word on the street recently banded around by non-believers and sceptics to dismiss evidence is 'PAREDOILA', it's one word they use far too quickly that's quick to debunk and discredit photographic evidence from Paranormal Investigators,the word is almost used as a ridicule and in one word they can Poo Poo your evidence after a quick glance without actually studying what you have photographed.
 So never be afraid to post your photographic evidence, true paranormal investigators will give you positive feedback.

-Now don't get me wrong, I'm not against skeptics, not every photo of the paranormal is paranormal, sometimes the belief that what you want to be there could infuence you into believing that what you are actually looking at is a spirit body or face etc.
+Now don't get me wrong, I'm not against sceptics, not every photo of the paranormal is paranormal, sometimes the belief that what you want to be there could influence you into believing that what you are actually looking at is a spirit body or face etc.

 Let's explore this further:-

 Parapsychology Vs Anomalistic Psychology

 A very important distinction in the study of the paranormal can be found in the work of Parapsychologists and anomalistic psychologists.
 Generally speaking, parapsychologists seek out evidence to confirm the existence of paranormal activity.
 In contrast, anomalistic psychologists proceed from the basis that it is highly unlikely that paranormal forces exist and as such seek out psychological explanations for experiences labelled as paranormal.